prasenjit-net/prasenjit-net.github.io/_posts/2016-09-26-java-how-to-ssl.md

 ## Properties of a Valid Certificate

 There are few things which determines whether the Certificate is valid or not.
 We can categorize these in three broad category.
 All proper Certificate validation should follow these.
+Below set of are not everything, there may be many more.
+Even for other security purposes.

 > I would recommend a nice graphical application named [Keystore Explorer](http://www.keystore-explorer.org/) to understand more about the certificate, Key, Sign etc.